lbrierley/ai_for_ai/README.md

 The project uses viral genome sequences from NCBI GenBank and GISAID.
 Data (both raw sequences and processed outputs) are saved in the project's shared drive and also in the project directory on the HPC (`/data/projects/zoonosis-risk-ai/zoonosis-risk-ai-modelling/data`).

 ## How to run the code
 Log into the HPC using Putty.
-Please see [HPC guidance](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/High+Performance+Computer) for more details.
+Please see this [HPC guidance](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/High+Performance+Computer) for more details.

-Navigate to the project GitHub repository in the project directory and update the main branch.
+Navigate to the project GitHub repository in the project directory and update the main branch using Putty, with

 ```
 cd /data/projects/zoonosis-risk-ai/zoonosis-risk-ai-modelling